e-hart/maf-dot-com/README.md

-Next.js speed-run build using an HTML5UP.net design as visual inspiration.
+Next.js/Tailwind speed-run build using an HTML5UP.net design as visual inspiration.
-No dependencies beyond Tailwind.